Our powerful group...

 Shamim Ahmed

-Master's degree student
+Master's degree student - conferred graduation (Committee member)

 "I am Shamim Ahmed, an Agricultural Science graduate who came from a country located eight thousand miles away from the US—Bangladesh, and joined Southern Illinois University Carbondale (SIUC) in the Fall 2022.
 My academic journey, marked by being a Plant Biology master’s student at SIUC, combined with my rich research experiences in an incredibly diverse environment, has instilled in me a passion for research and a commitment to advancing knowledge in the field of Cannabis biology.
 Under the guidance of Dr. Leme, for my master's thesis, I am investigating the competitive response of Cannabis sativa L. to different agricultural weed species that includes both a field as well as a controlled greenhouse experiment.
 During the project, I aim to quantify differences in the competitive response of hemp cultivars with various weed species at a range of ratios by measuring plant growth, physiological response, and nitrogen assimilation.
 I am very excited about the possible outcome of my ongoing research and looking forward to contributing to the burgeoning cannabis science."